julianlk522/FITM/README.md

 In order of importance:
     1. backup cron job
-    2. refactor "like" queries to use virtual table 5a. triggers for SQL actions
+    2. refactor "like" queries to use virtual table 2a. triggers for SQL actions
+    3. 3 frontend tag shortcuts
+    4. fix new links tag cat sort order
+    5. try to fix times

 ### Features